dag_exec: a std-only DAG executor for CPU-heavy pipelines (pruning + bounded parallelism)

 cargo run --example merkle3) examples/rollup.rs — rollup-shaped pipeline (prune + parallel + real numbers)

-This is the “flagship”: leaf commitments → chunk roots → batch root, plus an inclusion-proof artifact node.
-Also includes honest perf numbers showing when parallelism loses (tiny work) and when it wins (heavy work).
+This is the most complete example in the crate: leaf commitments → chunk roots → batch root, plus an inclusion-proof artifact node.
+It also shows where parallelism loses on small workloads and where it wins on heavier ones.

 cargo run --release --example rollup